2020-2021 Focus on Vermont

 WEDNESDAY, MAY 5, 2021, 7 PM ~ NAACP in Vermont

-- Steffen Gillom, President of Windham County NAACP and Tabitha Pohl-Moore, President of Rutland NAACP share their thoughts regarding major issues and concerns of Black Americans, including Black Vermonters.
+Rev. Dr Isidore Thomas moderates a conversation with Steffen Gillom, President of Windham County NAACP and Mia Schultz, President of the Rutland NAACP.
+They will share their thoughts regarding major issues and concerns of Black Americans, including Black Vermonters.

 WEDNESDAY, JUN 9, 2021, 7 PM ~ The Social Equity Caucus

 - In the summer of 2019, Vermont state senators, representatives and citizens met at Hartford Union High School in Hartford, Vermont to form the Social Equity Caucus to advocate for the creation and passage of social justice legislation affecting people of color.
 We shall hear and discuss what progress has been made from its founding members, State Representative Kevin Christie, State Representative Brian China, and State Representative Lucy Rogers.